forforf/oknok/readme.md

+#Oknok Datastore Loader

 Oknok uses a configuration file to load a set of persistent data stores.

+## The Basics
-## An example configuration file that will load a CouchDb instance located at iriscouch.com.
+### An example configuration file that will load a CouchDb instance located at iriscouch.com.

     #file: /path/to/config/file/config_file_name.yaml